theaellengo/ccapdev-mc03/README.md

-# ccapdev-mc03
-Mini Challenge 3 for CCAPDEV1920T2
+# Mini Challenge 3 for CCAPDEV1920T2

 ## General Instructions
-- READ THE INSTRUCTIONS FIRST BEFORE PROCEEDING!
+- **READ THE INSTRUCTIONS FIRST BEFORE PROCEEDING!**
 - You are provided with a skeleton code for this Mini-Challenge.
 You are **NOT ALLOWED** to modify any part of the code unless specified.
 Editable parts of code are marked with `TODO` comments.
-- For any clarifications, ask your instructor
+- For any clarifications, ask your instructor.

 ## Submission Details
 - Fork this repository and submit the URL of the forked repository to AnimoSpace.
-If you know the internet will be slow, submit earlier to meet the deadline.

 ## Content
 - [controllers](https://github.com/arvention/ccapdev-mc03/tree/master/controllers) - This folder contains files which defines callback functions for client requests.